Residence permit: Applying for family reunification of foreign minors with a German parent

 Prerequisites

-- One parent with legal custody has German citizenship.
+- One parent with custody holds German citizenship.

-- The child has a valid identity document.
+- The child has a valid identification document.

-- The child has the necessary visa, if this was required for entry.
+- The child has the required visa, if one was required for entry.

-- The child is a minor at the time of application and is neither married nor divorced nor widowed.
+- At the time of application, the child is a minor and is neither married, divorced, nor widowed.

-- The German parent has their habitual residence in Germany.
+- The German parent has his or her habitual residence in Germany.

-- The German parent is actually and legally willing and able to establish a family life with the child moving to Germany.
-This is assumed if the parent has custody of the child.
-However, custody is not a prerequisite for the granting of a residence permit.
+- The German parent is actually and legally willing and able to establish a family life with the child who is moving to Germany.
+This is presumed if the parent has custody of the child.
+However, custody is not a prerequisite for the issuance of a residence permit.

-- There are no grounds for expulsion of the child.
+- There are no grounds for the child’s deportation.

 Procedure

-- If required for entry into Germany, a national visa for the child must be applied for at a German diplomatic mission abroad before entry.
+- If required for entry into Germany, a national visa for the child must be applied for at a German diplomatic or consular mission abroad prior to entry.

-- After entry, a residence permit must be applied for at the immigration office before the visa-free period or the validity of the visa expires.
+- After entry, you must apply for a residence permit for the child at the Foreigners’ Registration Office before the period of visa-free stay or the validity of the visa expires.

-- Find out whether the relevant immigration office allows you to apply online or provides a special application form.
+- Check whether the relevant Foreigners’ Registration Office allows you to submit the application online or provides a special application form.

-- If the application can only be made in person, you must make an appointment with the immigration office.
-If you apply online, the immigration office will contact you after receiving the application to arrange an appointment.
+- If applications can only be submitted in person, you must schedule an appointment with the Foreigners’ Registration Office.
+If you apply online, the Foreigners’ Registration Office will contact you after receiving your application to schedule an appointment.

-- During the appointment, your identity and the identity of the child will be checked, and the documents you have provided will be reviewed (please bring all documents, if possible the originals, with you to the appointment).
+- During the appointment, your identity and the child’s identity, as well as the documents you have provided, will be verified (please bring all documents to the appointment, preferably the originals).

-- If your application is approved, the child's fingerprints will be taken for the production of the electronic residence permit (eAT card for short).
+- If your application is approved, the child’s fingerprints will be taken to produce the electronic residence permit (eAT card for short).
 Fingerprints are not taken from children under the age of six.

-- The immigration office will order the production of the eAT card from the Federal Printing Office.
-Once it is ready, you will be notified and can pick up the eAT card from the relevant office.
-The eAT card must always be picked up in person.
+- The Foreigners’ Registration Office will commission the Federal Printing Office to produce the eAT card.
+Once it is ready, you will be notified and can pick up the eAT card at the appropriate office.
+The eAT card must generally be picked up in person.

 What else should I know?

-- The residence permit is issued for a limited period, which means that you must apply for an extension of the residence permit for your child yourself once it has expired.
+- The residence permit is issued for a limited period, which means that once it expires, you must apply for an extension of your child’s residence permit on your own.

-- Please ensure that the information you provide is correct and complete to the best of your knowledge.
-This is the only way to ensure that the immigration authorities can process your application without significant delays.
+- Please make sure to provide accurate and complete information to the best of your knowledge and belief.
+This is the only way the Immigration Office can process your application without significant delays.

 - Incorrect or incomplete information can slow down the process and be to your disadvantage.
-In serious cases, incorrect or incomplete information that is not completed or corrected in time to the immigration authorities can result in the revocation of already granted residence rights, a fine, imprisonment for up to three years, or expulsion from the federal territory.
+In serious cases, incorrect or incomplete information that is not supplemented or corrected in a timely manner with the Foreigners’ Registration Office may result in the revocation of residence rights already granted, a fine, imprisonment for up to three years, or deportation from German territory.

 Legal basis